slco-2016/q1_report_long/_pages/researchoutcomes_page.md

 	- Characteristics:
 		- Blames circumstances as result of being targeted by law enforcement.
 		- Of the opinion that  their charges are unfair.
-		- Most likely are unmotivated to change, the notion of self-improvement.
+		- Most likely are unmotivated to change.